Bee pollen side effects can include mild to severe allergies and intolerance.

 If this describes you, then you may also wish to consult a doctor for advice, before taking the product.

-You might also be interested to look at this background information about the reported
+Assuming all is well, and you wish to take it, you might also be interested to look at this background information about the reported

 health benefits of bee pollen